webtoknow/fx-trading-app/Week_06/Exercise/README.md

 ### FX Rates View component

-FX Rates View component is the right-side of the screen, containing all *Widget* Components.
+FX Rates View component is the left-side of the screen, containing all *Widget* Components.

 - **fx-rates-view.component.html**: